10 underrated destinations to add to your 2026 travel list

 Slovenia

 Still underrated compared to Italy or Austria, Slovenia offers serene lakes, green valleys, and a real focus on sustainability.
 Ljubljana’s small-city charm and Lake Bled’s beauty make it perfect for slow, conscious travel.
+Slovenia also ranks high when it comes to solo female travel safety making it an ideal bucket list destination for solo female travellers i 2026.

 Oaxaca, Mexico

 While Mexico’s beach towns get all the attention, Oaxaca is where culture, food, and spirituality meet.
 Ideal for mindful travellers drawn to slower rhythms — mezcal tasting, artisan crafts, and mountainside villages.
+Out of all the destinations CHatGPT recommended this may be the least solo travel friendly, but is doable alone with the right approach and safety precautions.

 This bring me to the end of this blog post, I hope you enjoyed this mix of travel destinations to look out for in 2026.
 I think it has a good variation of countries across the globe, so everyone will find something that fits their travel style.